SafeExamBrowser/seb-server/docs/useraccount.rst

     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/account/delete.png

-- Within the delete dialog you are able to delete either:
+- Within the delete dialog you are able to delete either
     - Only the user-account with no dependencies at all (no selection)
     - The user-account with all dependencies (Include all Dependencies)
     - Or the user-account with only the exam dependencies, keeping the exam configurations (Include all Exams)